 If you always want to be first, play The Chosen.
 At every income turn, they get an extra point per opponent for every track they are first and a resource for every achievement.

 The first bonus is very situational and dependent on player count, while the latter is quite rare.
 No wonder The Chosen have been adjusted to gain 15 VP per opponent at the start of the game.

 The Traders prefer to connect with other civilizations economically, not militarily.

-Apparently still not strong enough (or the players don’t know how to play them), they get two more resources at the start.
+Apparently still not strong enough (or the players don’t know how to play them), they get two more resources and 10VP at the start.